Skip to main content

 • Anaesthetics

-• PGY 3 or above – Complete one year Advanced Specialised Training (AST)
+• PGY 3 or above – Complete a one-year Advanced Specialised Training (AST)

 Frequently Asked Questions